jttweedy11/Branching/README.md

 ## Git Branching Practice and Cheat Sheet

+Summary and cheat sheet of git commands, practice, and branching.

 ### Basic Commands
 * 'git init' - initialize a local git repo in current folder